Generalised Bayesian Inference for Discrete Intractable Likelihood: Conclusion

-TM, FXB and CJO were supported by the EPSRC grant EP/N510129/1 and the programme on Data Centric Engineering at the Alan Turing Institute, UK.
-JK was funded by EPSRC grant EP/L016710/1, the Facebook Fellowship Programme, as well as a Biometrika Fellowship.
+\paragraph{Acknowledgements} TM, FXB and CJO were supported by the EPSRC grant EP/N510129/1 and the programme on Data Centric Engineering at the Alan Turing Institute, UK.
+JK was funded by the EPSRC fellowship grant EP/W005859/1 and the Biometrika fellowship.
+The authors are grateful to Pierre Alquier, Lester Mackey and Wenkai Xu, for comments on an earlier draft of the manuscript.

-These appendices are structured as follows: The proofs for all theoretical results are contained in \Cref{app: proofs}, with the proof of an auxiliary result reserved for \Cref{sec: proof_con_bvm}.
+This supplementary material is structured as follows: Illustrative analysis of the discrete Fisher divergence and the DFD-Bayes using simple tractable models is presented in \Cref{app: walk-through_example}.
+The proofs for all theoretical results are contained in \Cref{app: proofs}, with the proof of an auxiliary result reserved for \Cref{sec: proof_con_bvm}.
 The relationship between discrete Fisher divergence and Stein discrepancies is explored in \Cref{app: ksd connection}.
 Detailed calculations for worked examples are provided in \Cref{ap: calcs for examples}.
 Full details on our numerical experiments are provided in \Cref{app:add_exp}